kaya-arro/sc-simplify/README.md

 Since the mid-to-late-2000s, the fastest algorithms for calculating the homology of simpicial complexes have preprocessed their input using the [discrete Morse theory](https://www.emis.de/journals/SLC/wpapers/s48forman.pdf) (DMT) developed by Forman and built upon by many others. `sc-simplify` does not use DMT and is consequently (in my testing) on the order of three to six times slower than programs like [Perseus](https://people.maths.ox.ac.uk/nanda/perseus/) that do.

 However, to use DMT, a program must typically store the cells of a complex in memory along with the values of a discrete Morse function or at least its gradient discrete vector field.
 As a consequence, it can be intractible to use such algorithms with exceedingly large complexes unless one has access to very large amounts of memory.
-For instance, when I try to run `perseus` on a five-dimensional complex with several million facets, the program quickly exhausts the memory of my computer and crashes.
-DMT is the ideal strategy to use when one's hardware supports it, but is unusable in practice for extremely large complexes.
+This is especially true for programs geared toward persistence homology.

 `sc-simplify`, in contast, only needs to store the facets and edges of a complex in memory along with the facets of some short-lived and usually-not-gigantic subcomplexes.
 As a result, it consumes orders of magnitude less memory than programs that utilize DMT while still enabling homology computations hundreds and even thousands of times faster than calculating the homology directly without preprocessing.